Customize Audit Logs Collection

 - Audit Logs section in Settings

-After registering Syskit Point, on the Connect tenant step, you have the following audit options on disposal:
+After registering Syskit Point, during the Connect tenant step, the following audit options are available:

 - Store audit logs (1)